madbomb122/Win10Script/README.md

 **Q:**: I've run the script and it did *BLAH*, can I undo it? <br />
 **A1:** Yes, Most things can easily be undone by going in the script and run it again with the deisred change. <br />
-**A2:** You also may beable to use system restore if you created a restore point (can be done from script)
+**A2:** System Restore can undo some of the changes, if you created a restore point (can be done from script)

 **Q:** The script messed up my computer. <br />
 **A:** The script is 'as is', any problems you have/had is not my problem.